-Guidelines for determining planning applications under the Town and Country Planning Act 1990 (TCPA) (as amended)
+Guidelines for determining planning applications under the Town and Country Planning Act 1990 (TCPA) as amended

-- (i) Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that if regard is to be had to the development plan for the purpose of any determination to be made under the Planning Acts (principally the Town and Country Planning Act 1990) the determination must be made in accordance with the plan unless material considerations indicate otherwise.
-The development plan includes the South East Plan, Hampshire Minerals and Waste Plan for relevant proposals other development plan documents and 'saved' policies from earlier adopted plans.
+(i) Section 38(b) of the Planning and Compulsory Purchase Act 2004 states that if regard is to be had to the development plan for the purpose of any determination to be made under the Planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise.
+The development plan includes the South East Plan, Hampshire Minerals and Waste Core Strategy - for relevant proposals - other development plan documents and 'saved' policies from earlier adopted plans.
 When an application is being determined where a District Council's planning policies are relevant then that Council's development plan policies will also be considered.
+If the development plan is material to the application then the statutory provision is that the application should be determined in accordance with the development plan unless material considerations indicate otherwise.
+The emphasis in determining applications is upon a plan led system.

-The emphasis in determining applications is upon a plan led system. - (ii) Other material considerations include policies and proposals in emerging plans.
+(ii) Other material considerations include policies and proposals in emerging plans.
 The weight to be attached to emerging development plan document policies depends upon the stage of preparation or review, increasing as successive stages are reached.
 Once examined as sound, but prior to adoption, the development plan document has significant material weight.
 However refusal of planning permission on grounds of prematurity, where a development plan document is being prepared or is under review and not yet adopted, will not usually be justifiable.
-Other local development documents which are also the subject of consultation and objection will be material to the planning decision which is to be taken. - (iii) Material considerations include also national planning guidance in the form National Policy Statements, planning/Mineral/Waste Policy Statements and case law.
-A ministerial statement may be a material consideration. - (iv) In exceptional circumstances the personal circumstances of an applicant for planning permission may be a material consideration which may outweigh other planning considerations.
-Where this is the case specific and valid reasons must be given to justify an exception. - (v) What constitutes a material consideration is a matter of law.
-The weight to be attached to the consideration is a matter of planning judgment for the decision maker having regard to the planning evidence. - (vi) Members of the Committee must thoroughly consider any advice given by a statutory consultee or relevant Government Department, including views expressed by Natural England, Environment Agency and highway authorities.
+Other local development documents which are also the subject of consultation and objection will be material to the planning decision which is to be taken.

+(iii) Material considerations include also national planning guidance in the form National Policy Statements, planning/Mineral/Waste Policy Statements and case law.
+A ministerial statement may be a material consideration.

+(iv) In exceptional circumstances the personal circumstances of an applicant for planning permission may be a material consideration which may outweigh other planning considerations.
+Where this is the case specific and valid reasons must be given to justify an exception.

+(v) What constitutes a material consideration is a matter of law.
+The weight to be attached to the consideration is a matter of planning judgment for the decision maker having regard to the planning evidence.

-- (vii) Members of the Committee must take into account the views of local residents when determining a planning application, but recognise that opposition to the proposal by local residents cannot be a reason in itself for refusing planning permission unless founded on valid planning reasons, which are supported by substantial evidence. - (viii) Members of the Committee must take into account earlier County Council decisions, appeal decisions in relation to the site, or other related appeal decisions. - (ix) Members of the Committee must not prevent, inhibit or delay development which could reasonably be permitted. - (x) In relation to planning conditions, Members of the Committee must avoid the imposition of conditions which are unnecessary, unreasonable, unenforceable, imprecise or irrelevant to planning or irrelevant to the development to be permitted
+(vi) Members of the Committee must thoroughly consider any advice given by a statutory consultee or relevant Government Department, including views expressed by Natural England, Environment Agency and highway authorities. (vii) Members of the Committee must take into account the views of local residents when determining a planning application, but recognise that opposition to the proposal by local residents cannot be a reason in itself for refusing planning permission unless founded on valid planning reasons, which are supported by substantial evidence..

+(viii) Members of the Committee must take into account earlier County Council decisions, appeal decisions in relation to the site, or other related appeal decisions.

+(ix) Members of the Committee must not prevent, inhibit or delay development which could reasonably be permitted.

+(x) In relation to planning conditions, Members of the Committee must avoid the imposition of conditions which are unnecessary, unreasonable, unenforceable, imprecise or irrelevant.

+Material Considerations

+- POLICY

+- National

+- Regional

+- Local

+• VIEWS OF STATUTORY CONSULTEES AND ENVIRONMENTAL OFFICERS

+• FACTORS ON THE GROUND

-MATERIAL CONSIDERATIONS
+MATERIAL